LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 To scan for devices, follow these steps:

 1. Click **Find Pinnacle Devices**.
 Discovered devices are displayed.
    > **Note:** The device name contains the last seven digits of the IMEI of the device so that you can easily identify the device to which you wish to connect.
 The IMEI is printed on the label on the bottom of the MG100 housing or on the Pinnacle 100 Modem label.
+For the BL5340 it will show the last digits of the BLE address.

 ![Scan screen - devices found](images/devices_found.png)
 _Scan screen - devices found_